 Audi S4: The S4 is a stunning, high-performance version of the A4.
 This car is an excellent balance of performance and comfort and will be appreciated by drivers who value a combination of superior driving dynamics, versatility and luxury brought about with enhancesments to the A4's acceleration, handling and breaking capabilities.

-The S4's most recent generation, its fifth, debuted for the 2010 model year.
+The S4's fifth generation debuted for the 2010 model year and was produced through 2016.
 Available in sedan form only (the convertible was replaced by the S5 Cabriolet), this S4 is equipped with a supercharged 3.0-liter V6 that pumps out 333 horsepower and 325 pound-feet of torque.
 It's paired with either a standard 6-speed manual transmission or the optional 7-speed dual-clutch automated manual (called the S tronic) and Audi's sure-footed Quattro all-wheel-drive system.

 The previous fourth-generation was produced for the 2006 - 2009 model years.
 This version was offered in both sedan, convertible (2009 was a convertible only year) and wagon (Avant) forms and were powered by a 4.2-liter V8 that output 340 horsepower and 302 lb-ft of torque.
 These Quattro all-wheel-drive models came with either a 6-speed manual transmission or a 6-speed automatic.

 The third-generation S4 was available for 2004 and 2005 and introduced both the 340-horsepower V8 engine as well as the convertible body style.
 These also offered a choice of either the 6-speed manual transmission or the 6-speed automatic.